boushib/github-trending-repos/README.md

 To visit the actual repository, simply click the repository card and it will automatically open the repository link in a new browser tab.

+## Live Demo

+To see how the app looks like, please check this live demo: <https://trending-repos.onrender.com/>

 ## API Rate Limit

 Github API has a rate limit of 10 requests/min (For non authenticated users), so you might experience some problems if you keep scrolling so quickly.